 Following pipe installation, the temporary trench breakers are replaced with permanent trench breakers to inhibit piping and subsurface erosion in the trench.
-Materials appropriate for use as permanent trench breakers include sandbags and concrete filled sacks.
-On steep slope areas, the MOUNTAIN VALLEY Construction Supervisor may require that permanent trench breakers be made with wetted cement bags or mortared stone.
+Materials appropriate for use as permanent trench breakers include sandbags, concrete filled sacks, or VADEQ approved alternative.
+On steep slope areas, the MOUNTAIN VALLEY Construction Supervisor may require that permanent trench breakers be made with wetted cement bags, mortared stone, or other impervious material approved by VADEQ.
 Permanent trench breakers must be installed at stream banks, at the edge of wetlands, and in road and railroad embankments to minimize the chance of subsidence.
 Permanent trench breaker installations at waterbody and wetland crossings must be constructed with impervious materials to prevent the trench line from serving as a conduit to convey groundwater away from the resource.